outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - organization market
         - tools & info to organize resources (information/incentives/labor/laws/communities) to design/influence markets

+      - opportunity market
+        - standard market opportunities (profit, deal, exit, cooperation)
+        - war market opportunities (attack/risk/chaos opportunities, like alignments/equivalents/efficiencies such as when neighboring countries are both having elections or when two companies combined could take on a bigger competitor)

   - uncertainty questions
     - 'what is the metadata (potential energy, variance/risk/randomness/uncertainty reduction potential) of this information'
     - 'what are the causal/conceptual/system/other interface structures relevant to this information'